CRISPR/Cas9 Gene Editing

 - arrange and assist with the transfer or shipment of transgenic mice to the investigator’s mouse colony

-For our standard service, investigators using our core for the production of KO and KI mice are responsible for designing and preparing their own CRISPR/Cas9 constructs.
+For our standard service, investigators using our core for the production of KO and KI mice are responsible for designing and preparing their own CRISPR/Cas9 constructs for injection.
 The TRP will provide guidance and resources.
-For an additional fee, the TRP offers gRNA design and production through our partnership with the UW Diabetes Research Center.
+For an additional fee, the TRP offers a full-service option through our collaboration with the UW Mouse CRISPR Core.
+The full-service option includes gRNA design, pronuclear microinjection, and genotyping.

 A few on-line CRISPR design tools:

-- If preparing RNA, the investigator should provide several frozen aliquots of gRNA + Cas9 mRNA (+ donor DNA) in filtered RNase-free microinjection buffer (10 mM Tris, pH 7.4; 0.25 mM EDTA in ultra-pure water)—see the Protocols page for more information.
+- If preparing RNA, the investigator should provide several frozen aliquots of gRNA + Cas9 protein (+ donor DNA) in filtered RNase-free microinjection buffer (5mM Tris, pH 7.4; 0.1 mM EDTA in ultra-pure water)—see the Protocols page for more information.

 - If preparing plasmid DNA (pX330 plasmid from Addgene), please provide a 30ul aliquot of mix at a concentration of 5ng/ul of circular plasmid +10ng/ul of oligos) in filtered microinjection buffer.